directus-labs/guest-authoring/copy-this-template-directory/index.md

     "{{item_read[0].id}}"
 ]
 ```
-> make sure that you are using same key (here it's "item_read") as you set in node 5
+> Make sure that you are using the same key (here it's "item_read") as you set in node 5

 Query is empty